reddec/tinc-boot/README.md

     tinc-boot run -t MYSECRET --join http://<node1>:8665

+### Firewall

+> Use (--ufw) to open port on ufw-based systems automatically
+>
+>     tinc-boot run --ufw ...
+>
+> Required opened default ports:
+>
+>  * `<port>/udp,<port>/tcp` - port defined as `--tinc-port` or generated in `tinc.conf`
+> * `8665/tcp` - port defined as `-p --port` for boot protocol
+> * `18655/tcp (tinc interface)` - internal port for communication.
+Only for interface defined in `tinc.conf`

 ## Overview

 Tinc VPN - is full-mesh, auto-healing, time-proofed VPN system without single point of failure, with high-throughput and serious cryptography.
 All nodes in a Tinc network are fully equal.
 New nodes discovering full topology through any entry point.
 Node may interact with each other even if they don't have direct connections.

 Tinc is a great and have a lot of features.
 It's ideal for a complicated situations (China, Russia and others).
 I really admire the project.

 ![transit](https://user-images.githubusercontent.com/6597086/65304801-1b4ae480-dbb4-11e9-933f-b890242358ab.png)